rubygarage/rubygarage.github.com/react/slides/redux.markdown

   }
 }
 ```
-This makes them portable and easy to test.

---

 To actually initiate a dispatch, pass the result to the `dispatch()` function:
 ```javascript
 dispatch(addTodo(text))
 dispatch(completeTodo(index))